Creative-Motion-Development/wp-plugin-ga-cache/readme.txt

 1. Control panel

 == Changelog ==
+= 3.1.2 =
+* Fixed: A bug with creating a local copy of the Google analytics library.

 = 3.1.1 =
 * Added: Compatibility with Wordpress 4.2 - 5.x
 * Added: Multisite support